What Do You Mean?: Music video

 A lyric video for "What Do You Mean?", directed by Laban and featuring skateboarders Ryan Sheckler and Chelsea Castro, was released on August 28, 2015.
 The music video, directed by Brad Furman and starring John Leguizamo and Xenia Deli, premiered on August 30, 2015, following the 2015 MTV Video Music Awards.
-As of May 2021, the video has amassed over 2.1 billion views on YouTube, making it one of the 50 most viewed videos on the site.
+As of July 2025, the video has amassed over 2.2 billion views on YouTube, making it one of the 60 most viewed music videos on the site.

 Synopsis

-The video starts off with a man (played by Leguizamo) waiting at a stop sign in front of a motel in the rain.
-A dark hooded figure (revealed to be Bieber) walks to the man.
-It is realized that Bieber is in debt to him, and then gives him money and is promised to do one job: protect a girl, who is his love interest, as Bieber then walks away.
+The video starts off with a man (played by John Leguizamo) waiting at a stop sign in front of a motel in the rain.
+A dark hooded figure (revealed to be Justin Bieber) walks to the man.
+It is realized that Bieber is in debt to him, and then gives him money and is promised to do one job: protect a girl (played by Xenia Deli), who is his love interest, as Bieber then walks away.
 As the song begins, it cuts to a neon-lighted hotel room, where the girl that was mentioned earlier is.
-Bieber knocks on the door, is let in, and they end up making love.
+Bieber knocks on the door, is let in, and they end up having sex.
 As Bieber sings the second verse of the song, a group of masked men burst in.
 They tie, then kidnap the two.
 It then cuts to the pair tied up in an abandoned warehouse.
 They eventually use a lighter to burn the rope and escape.
 When the masked men discover they've escaped they chase after them.
 They open a door, only to find themselves peering at the road below.
 With the men nearing, Bieber jumps out, then the girl.
 They land safely on an inflatable mat.
 Leguizamo reveals himself to be the leader of the masked men, as he's greeted by Bieber.
 They're now in an underground skating party, as Bieber sings the rest of the song.
 The video ends with Bieber standing alone in the dark, in the skatepark.